Skip to main content

 Impact on Other Features or Services

-The status of the Multi-Device Message Synchronization service affects offline compensation?, message recall, chatroom services, and other aspects of the IM business.
+The status of the Multi-Device Message Synchronization service affects offline message compensation?, message recall, chatroom services, and other aspects of instant messaging.

 Impact on Offline Compensation

-The Multi-Device Message Synchronization service in the Console includes the switch for RC's server-side offline compensation mechanism?.
+The Multi-Device Message Synchronization service in the Console includes a toggle for RC's server-side offline compensation mechanism?.

-After enabling the Multi-Device Message Synchronization service, RC's server automatically enables the offline compensation mechanism for the app.
-The offline compensation mechanism is triggered in the following scenarios:
+When the Multi-Device Message Synchronization service is enabled, RC's server automatically activates the offline compensation mechanism for the app.
+This mechanism triggers in the following scenarios:

-• Switching Devices.
-After a user logs in on a new device (regardless of whether they have logged in on that device before), the SDK can retrieve messages sent and received on other terminals within the specified number of recent days (default is 1 calendar day).
+• Switching devices.
+After a user logs in on a new device (regardless of whether they have logged in on it before), the SDK can retrieve messages sent and received on other terminals within a specified number of recent days (default: 1 calendar day).

-• App Reinstallation.
+• App reinstallation.
 Messages and conversation lists are stored in the local database, which is deleted when the app is uninstalled.
-After the user reinstalls the app and reconnects, RC's server-side offline compensation mechanism is triggered, and the SDK can retrieve messages sent and received on other terminals within the specified number of recent days (default is 1 calendar day).
+When the user reinstalls the app and reconnects, RC's server-side offline compensation mechanism is triggered, allowing the SDK to retrieve messages sent and received on other terminals within a specified number of recent days (default: 1 calendar day).

 tip

-In the Switching Devices or App Reinstallation scenarios, the offline compensation mechanism can only retrieve conversations from the most recent period (default is 1 day, maximum is 7 days).
-Conversations older than this period cannot be retrieved through the offline compensation mechanism.
-Therefore, the conversation list after offline compensation may not match the list on the original device or before uninstallation (you may feel as if some conversations are missing).
+In scenarios involving switching devices or app reinstallation, the offline compensation mechanism can only retrieve conversations from the most recent period (default: 1 day, maximum: 7 days).
+Conversations older than this period cannot be retrieved via offline compensation.
+As a result, the post-compensation conversation list may not match the original device's or pre-uninstallation list (you may feel like some conversations are missing).

 To modify the number of days for offline message compensation, submit a ticket.
-It is recommended to set the offline compensation period cautiously, as an excessive number of messages for a single user may cause significant processing pressure on the client.
+Exercise caution when adjusting this setting, as excessive message volumes for a single user may create significant processing pressure on the client due to large compensation message loads.

-After enabling the Multi-Device Message Synchronization service, a single user can support up to 10 web client connections (each browser tab is considered a separate connection).
-Connections beyond 10 will automatically disconnect the earliest web client connection.
+When the Multi-Device Message Synchronization service is enabled, a single user can maintain up to 10 Web connections (each browser tab counts as one connection).
+Connections beyond this limit will automatically disconnect the earliest Web connection.

 Impact on Message Recall

-• When the Multi-Device Message Synchronization service is not enabled, message recalls cannot be synchronized across multiple devices.
+• When the Multi-Device Message Synchronization service is disabled, recalled messages cannot be synchronized across devices.

 Impact on Server API Message Sending

-When sending messages via the server API, some interfaces allow you to specify whether the sender can receive the sent message on the client by using the isIncludeSender parameter.
+When sending messages via server API, some interfaces allow specifying whether the sender can receive the sent message on the client via the isIncludeSender parameter.

-• When the Multi-Device Message Synchronization service is not enabled, messages sent via the server API can only be synchronized to the sender's online client in real-time if the sender is logged in.
-Offline clients cannot receive the message.
+• When the Multi-Device Message Synchronization service is disabled, messages sent via Server API are only synchronized to the sender's online client in real-time if the sender is logged in.
+Offline clients cannot receive them.